13 Very Personal Details Your House Reveals About You

 What your home might say about your personality, political affiliation, and sex life.

 Conservatives tend to be neatniks with brightly lit, organized rooms, according to a study in the journal Political Psychology.
 They have more sports paraphernalia, cleaning supplies, and American flags than liberals do.
 Liberals’ homes, on the other hand, are more likely to be cluttered and have a variety of books, music, maps, and colors.
 Psychologists say conservatives tend to be traditional, reflected in conventional decor, while liberals may be less conscientious and more open-minded.
-(This is how the way you walk can reveal a lot about your personality.)
+Try out these decorating ideas for a stress-free home.

 Internet-connected televisions can collect data on everything you’re watching and sell it to advertisers—and many are set up to do it by default.
 (To keep your information private, turn off data sharing in your TV settings.)